-If you want to define the exact stack for your automotive IoT application, call us for professional consultation
+Do you want to determine the exact stack for your automotive IoT application?

-Software is a constituent component for the vehicle IoT system; however, one should be prepared to contribute a lot of efforts into selection and implementation of the other IoT components: tracking devices (RFID, GPS, satellite and cellular devices, geofencing), IoT protocols, server (cloud/cloud-agnostic), and user interface.
+Software is a constituent component of the vehicle IoT system; however, one should be prepared to contribute a lot of effort to the selection and implementation of the other IoT components: tracking devices (RFID, GPS, satellite and cellular devices, geofencing), IoT protocols, server (cloud/cloud-agnostic), and user interface.

-There are certain specifics of IoT apps for vehicles which will require your attention:
+There are certain specifics of IoT apps for vehicles that will require your attention:

 The UX requirements for a car app.
 Automotive apps’ interface needs to be clear and simple, so a user won’t spend additional time puzzling everything out.

-The complication of the testing part for automotive IoT solutions.
-To guarantee full operational capability of the products, they must pass tests in different environments: in the laboratory, on road, and in a virtual environment.
-At Aimprosoft, our QA team can help you successfully manage the following essential software testing: performance, interoperability, security and access control, functional and usability testing.
+The complication of the testing part for automotive solutions.
+To guarantee the full operational capability of the products, they must pass tests in different environments: in the laboratory, on the road, and in a virtual environment.
+At Aimprosoft, our QA team can help you successfully manage the following essential software testing: performance, interoperability, security, and access control, functional and usability testing.

-We strongly advise you to start creating a connected vehicles and IoT app from the MVP.
+We strongly advise you to start creating an IoT app for the vehicles from the MVP.
 The list of features required first and foremost are the following:

 Amazon Web Services, Google App Engine, Microsoft Azure, IBM Cloud, Cisco IoT Cloud Connect, Salesforce IoT Cloud, etc.

-Finally, we want to draw your attention to another two characteristics worth mentioning — the maintenance of the server-side components, which will let you update the whole app by adding new features, and the app scalability which are certainly needed in terms of the stable work despite the amount of workload.
+Finally, we want to draw your attention to another two characteristics worth mentioning — the maintenance of the server-side components, which will let you update the whole app by adding new features, and the app’s scalability, which is certainly needed in terms of the stable work despite the amount of workload.

-Our experience in using the Internet of Things for the smart and connected vehicles
+Our experience in using the Internet of Things for the smart vehicles

 A client who produces chargers for electric cars came to us with the idea to let their clients — car owners, remotely control the charges with the help of an IoT solution.
 The interconnection of three elements formed the basis of the product.
 It was designed to consist of the charger, the board (a controller inserted in the charger, which connected to the server and sent commands), and the native mobile apps for iOS and Android that we were ordered to develop.

-To implement the best options for software architecture, our iOS engineers had chosen MVP (Model-View-Presenter), and the Android specialist — MVVM (Model-View-ViewModel) architectural patterns.
+To implement the best options for software architecture, our iOS engineers chose MVP (Model-View-Presenter) and the Android specialist — MVVM (Model-View-ViewModel) architectural patterns.
 The client opted for two user roles with different responsibilities in the app.
-Therefore, we had designed logic for the owner role and for the user.
+Therefore, we designed logic for the owner role and for the user.

-IoT in the automotive industry has made a big impact on the whole car concept which is actively reconsidering in our days.
-People expect their cars to be a whole software platform with easier control and interaction, and with functions like self-driving.
-Car manufactures can use IoT technologies both for the improvement of the manufacturing process and for the creation of better vehicle systems.
-One of the hottest topics is car maintenance that contributes to economy, car safety as well as in-vehicle infotainment because driving today is turning for drivers from the stressful control of the road to an exciting journey.
+IoT in the automotive industry has made a big impact on the whole car concept, which is actively being reconsidered these days.
+People expect their cars to be a whole software platform with easier control and interaction and with functions like self-driving.
+IoT technologies can be used by manufacturers to enhance both the production process and the development of better car systems.
+One of the hottest topics is car maintenance which contributes to the economy, car safety as well as in-vehicle infotainment because driving today is turning drivers from the stressful control of the road to an exciting journey.

-If you bear the idea of creating a car IoT app and want to be on the frontline of automotive field digital transformation, contact our IoT development team to make a step forward to its fast and efficient implementation.
+If you bear the idea of creating a car IoT app and want to be on the frontline of the automotive field digital transformation, contact our IoT development team to take a step forward to its fast and efficient implementation.

 What difficulties may I face when developing an IoT automotive app?

-When developing the IoT applications in the automotive industry, you can face a challenge of integrating it into the whole vehicle system.
-For this, it must be integrated with the on-board car computers by using certain hardware devices that require specific skills.
+When developing IoT applications in the automotive industry, you can face the challenge of integrating them into the whole vehicle system.
+For this, it must be integrated with onboard car computers using certain hardware devices requiring specific skills.

 The next difficulty is testing an app.
-All apps integrated in a car must be strictly tested to prove their full operational capability.
-For this purpose, the testing must be held in different environments like a laboratory, road and virtual one.
-The following software testings are essential: performance, interoperability, security and access control, functional and usability testing.
+All apps integrated into a car IoT must be strictly tested to prove their full operational capability.
+For this purpose, the testing must be held in different environments like a laboratory, road, and virtual one.
+The following software tests are essential: performance, interoperability, security and access control, functional and usability testing.